LuxoftSDL/sdl_requirements/detailed_docs/Policies/EXTERNAL_PROPRIETARY/PolicyTableUpdate/PolicyTableUpdate_Retry_Sequence_TRS.md

 Policy Manager must

-restart retry sequence within the same ignition cycle
+start PTU sequence and in case of failed attempt restart retry sequence within the same ignition cycle

 ###  SDL must NOT perform retry sequence in case PTU does not bring the valid certificate